harrylin-hyl/MSLD/README.md

 ```
 python main.py train --exp_name example --cfg example.yml
 ```
-For example, to train LaneATT with the ResNet-34 backbone on TuSimple, run:
+For example, to train msld with the ResNet-34 backbone on TuSimple, run:
 ```
-python main.py train --exp_name laneatt_r34_tusimple --cfg cfgs/laneatt_tusimple_resnet34.yml
+python main.py train --exp_name msld_r34_tusimple --cfg cfgs/msld_tusimple_resnet34.yml
 ```
 After running this command, a directory `experiments` should be created (if it does not already exists).
-Another directory `laneatt_r34_tusimple` will be inside it, containing data related to that experiment (e.g., model checkpoints, logs, evaluation results, etc)
+Another directory `msld_r34_tusimple` will be inside it, containing data related to that experiment (e.g., model checkpoints, logs, evaluation results, etc)

 Evaluate a model:
 ```